HanPeizhi/CS207-Project/README.md

 Download these two whole folders, and add under your path: ..\Arduino\libraries
 </br>

-Fourth step: download the example code
+The fourth step: download the example code
 ============
 The Complete demo code can download from here:
 </br>